Ron Dickerson Jr.

 Ronald Lee Dickerson Jr. (born August 31, 1971) is an American football coach and former player.
-He is the director of football operations and wide receivers coach at the University of West Florida in Pensacola, Florida.
+He is the head football coach for Benedict College, a position he has held since 2024.
 He was the head football coach at Gardner–Webb University, a position he held from January 2011 to January 2013.
 Dickerson was the first African-American head football coach in the history of the Big South Conference.
 He resigned from Gardner–Webb on January 18, 2013 to pursue other opportunities.
 He is the son of Ron Dickerson.